FunnierBe/.github/profile/README.md

 5. Joke Generation

-6. Bad Summarization
+6. Bad Summarization and Missing The Point To Make A Point

-7. Question Misanswering
+7. Question Misanswering and Dodging

 8. Making Transformers Funny In Production